percona/everest-doc/docs/upgrade_with_cli.md

 ## How to address a failed upgrade

 If the upgrade fails, you can attempt it again.
-If the issue persists, [contact us]() or create a [JIRA](https://perconadev.atlassian.net/jira/software/c/projects/EVEREST/boards/65) ticket.
+If the issue persists, [create a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository).

 ## After your upgrade is complete